Education and Work Experience

 I graduated with my MSW in 2003 and began working with Guelph Family and Children’s Services as both an intake and ongoing child protection worker.
 Two years later I moved to Toronto, where I worked as a hospital social worker in adult outpatient mental health, at St. Joseph’s Hospital, followed by work on the high-risk pregnancy unit at Mount Sinai.
-In 2006, I decided to return home to Kitchener-Waterloo and spent almost a decade working with parents/caregivers and children/youth struggling with emotions, behaviour, mental health and relationships, in clinical roles at Front Door: Access to Child & Youth Mental Health Services, Lutherwood, and The Urgent Response Clinic at Grand River Hospital.
+In 2006, I decided to return home to Kitchener-Waterloo and spent a decade working with parents/caregivers and children/youth struggling with emotions, behaviour, mental health and relationships, in clinical roles at Front Door: Access to Child & Youth Mental Health Services, Lutherwood, and The Urgent Response Clinic at Grand River Hospital.
 For the next few years, I continued clinical work providing counselling to university students at Renison University College, University of Waterloo.

 In 2018 I decided to start my own practice allowing me to provide timely, effective, client-centered services and create more balance in my own life.
 One of the many things that sets my services apart is my experience working in community, academic, and hospital settings.
 I bring strong advocacy skills and the ability to help clients navigate mental health, education, and social service systems.
 I run my practice on a part-time basis for a few reasons:

-1) It allows me more balance in my own life, being a mom to two beautiful kiddos with very different (and often complex) needs.
+1) It allows me more balance in my own life, being a mom to two beautiful neurodiverse kiddos with very different (and often complex) needs.

 2) It gives me time to practice what I preach and continue to engage in my own healing journey.

 3) Because of the first two points I listed I am able to be fully present in sessions with you and offer my best therapist self.
-It is important to me to have time to prepare and reflect after each session with you, so I have made a point of protecting this in my schedule.
+It is important to me to have time to prepare and reflect after each session with you, so I have made a point of protecting this time in my schedule.

 More About Me & My Approach